HiConfiT/hiconfit-core/README.md

 _Conflict Detection and Resolution_ (CDR) is a substantial task in _Knowledge Base Engineering_ (KBE).
-_**ca-cdr**_ publishes our implementations of CDR consistency-based algorithms, which can be utilized in all three phases of KBE, i.e., _design_, _testing and debugging_, and _configuration_.
+_**ca-cdr**_ publishes our implementations of CDR consistency-based algorithms, which can be applied throughout all phases of KBE, i.e., _design_, _testing and debugging_, and _configuration_.

 ##### List of algorithms: